Automation: Sequential control and logical sequence or system state control

-In a typical hard wired motor start and stop circuit (called a control circuit) a motor is started by pushing a "Start" or "Run" button that activates a pair of electrical relays.
+In a typical hard-wired motor start and stop circuit (called a control circuit) a motor is started by pushing a "Start" or "Run" button that activates a pair of electrical relays.
 The "lock-in" relay locks in contacts that keep the control circuit energized when the push-button is released.
-(The start button is a normally open contact and the stop button is normally closed contact.)
+(The start button is a normally open contact and the stop button is a normally closed contact.)
 Another relay energizes a switch that powers the device that throws the motor starter switch (three sets of contacts for three-phase industrial power) in the main power circuit.
 Large motors use high voltage and experience high in-rush current, making speed important in making and breaking contact.
 This can be dangerous for personnel and property with manual switches.
 The "lock-in" contacts in the start circuit and the main power contacts for the motor are held engaged by their respective electromagnets until a "stop" or "off" button is pressed, which de-energizes the lock in relay.

 Commonly interlocks are added to a control circuit.
 Suppose that the motor in the example is powering machinery that has a critical need for lubrication.
 In this case, an interlock could be added to ensure that the oil pump is running before the motor starts.
 Timers, limit switches, and electric eyes are other common elements in control circuits.

 Solenoid valves are widely used on compressed air or hydraulic fluid for powering actuators on mechanical components.
 While motors are used to supply continuous rotary motion, actuators are typically a better choice for intermittently creating a limited range of movement for a mechanical component, such as moving various mechanical arms, opening or closing valves, raising heavy press-rolls, applying pressure to presses.